Measuring the metacognition of AI: Results

 \paragraph{Meta-$d'$ experiments}

 The results of the meta-$d'$ experiments are shown in \Cref{fig:meta_d} and given in \Cref{table:meta_d_values}.
-The first, second, and third rows correspond to tasks A, B, and C, respectively.
-The left column shows $d'$, meta-$d'$, and $M_{ratio}$ for GPT-5, DeepSeek-V3.2-Exp, and Mistral-Medium-2508, while the right column shows accuracy (proportion of correct responses) as a function of confidence ratings on a five-point scale.
+The left column of \Cref{fig:meta_d} shows $d'$, meta-$d'$, $M_{ratio}$, and AUC2, while the right column shows accuracy (proportion of correct responses) as a function of confidence ratings on a five-point scale.
+The first, second, and third rows correspond to GPT-5, DeepSeek-V3.2-Exp, and Mistral-Medium-2508, respectively.

-In task A, no pairwise differences was observed in $d'$ (the 95\% Credible Interval [CI] over the posterior of their difference does not overlap zero; see the Methods section for details).
-In task B (panel c), DeepSeek-V3.2-Exp shows a significantly larger $d'$ than those of the other models, which do not differ significantly from one another.
+We start by comparing the models' $d'$ across the tasks.
+In task A, no pairwise differences were observed (the 95\% Credible Interval [CI] over the posterior of their difference does not overlap zero; see the Methods section for details).
+In task B, DeepSeek-V3.2-Exp shows a significantly larger $d'$ than those of the other models, which do not differ significantly from one another.
 Lastly, in task C, GPT-5’s $d'$ is larger than those of the other models, which do not differ significantly from one another.
 Notably, in this latter case, the differences in $d'$ between GPT-5 and the other models is considerably more pronounced than in the other two tasks (GPT-5's type 1 sensitivity is $126\%$ and $130\%$ larger than those of DeepSeek-V3.2-Exp and Mistral-Medium-2508, respectively).
-Regarding differences in $d'$ across tasks for the same model, every model exhibits significant variations across tasks.